Search

 Connections to Orly, Paris’ other airport

-In rare cases, you may purchase an itinerary where one flight arrives at CDG and connects at Orly (ORY), the other airport that serves Paris, or vice-versa.
-In this case, you’ll need to clear immigration and customs at your arrival airport.
-You’ll then need to travel between the airports.
+In some rare cases, your itinerary might have you arriving at CDG and departing from Orly (ORY), or the other way around.
+If this happens, you’ll need to clear immigration and customs at your arrival airport and then travel between the two.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.